If you need to collect feedback from your customers or non-customers in your business-to-business (B2B) space, a survey is an excellent option.

 B2B surveys focus on businesses as respondents, gathering insights about professional needs, decision-making processes, and long-term relationships.
 B2C surveys target individual consumers, focusing on personal preferences, buying behavior, and short-term experiences.

 How do you survey B2B customers?

 Surveying B2B customers involves crafting questions tailored to business contexts, understanding their pain points, preferences, and ROI expectations.
 Utilize channels like email, phone interviews, or online forms and offer incentives to encourage participation.

 To create a B2B survey, define clear objectives, identify your target audience, craft relevant questions addressing their business needs, design a user-friendly survey layout, and pilot test before deploying to ensure effectiveness and accurate data collection.

 Drive Research is a B2B market research and B2B survey firm located in Upstate, NY.
 Our market research company has conducted many B2B studies across the country with a variety of industries.

 Interested in learning more or receiving a quote?
-Contact us at 315-303-2040.
+Contact us today.

 George is the Owner & President of Drive Research.
 He has consulted for hundreds of regional, national, and global organizations over the past 15 years.
 He is a CX-certified VoC professional with a focus on innovation and new product management.